astropy/astropy-workshop/00-Install_and_Setup/README.md

 ## 8. Starting Jupyter Notebook

-In the terminal window you used with the mamba environment created above, change directory to the top level `astropy_workshop` directory.
+In the terminal window you used with the conda environment created above, change directory to the top level `astropy_workshop` directory.

     (astropy-env) % cd ..

 Make sure the current directory in your terminal contains all the numbered notebook directories.
 Then start Jupyter notebook: